soggysec/psida/README.md

 change it at run time).

 At this point PSIDA supports only IDA 6.9.
-It can be made to work on IDA 6.8 (and probably earlier versions), but it's tricky and requires (at least) a recompiled version of the IDAPython plugin.
+It can be made to work on IDA 6.8 (and probably earlier versions), but it's tricky and requires (at least) a recompiled version of the IDAPython plugin that exposes the necessary functions.